Pet

 However, there are several ways that you can feed a good quality food and save a considerable amount of money.
 Here's one or two, and maybe you have some more, in which case let us know!

-money saving tipsBuy in bulk!
+Buy in bulk!

-Buying a 15kg bag of dog food works out cheaper per meal than buying a 2kg bag (Eucanuba Adult is listed on one site at £39.99 for 15kg, £21.49 for 7.5kg and £11.29 for 3kg - do the maths and see what you save.)
+Buying a 15kg bag of dog food works out cheaper per meal than buying a 2kg bag

 If you can't carry a big bag home then have it delivered - several brands and online pet shops offer free or minimal postal charges, and you get the food delivered to your door.
 Other pet shops have their own delivery service in their catchment area - check them out!